vyabor/IMDb_Movie_Predictors/README.md

-## This is a tool I have built for running a python webapp locally on a PC.
-This webapp predicts genres and similar movies based on a given movie plot summary input
+## This local webapp predicts genres and similar movies based on a given movie plot summary input
 ## Requires Python 3.12

 1. Open a command prompt window and run the following: python -m pip install -r 'requirements.txt'